The Night Manager (British TV series): Series 1

 The New Yorker reviewer Emily Nussbaum was unimpressed, calling the miniseries "elegant but ultimately empty", with "overwrought sequences of doomed love", "just an old recipe made with artisanal ingredients".
 She praised the actors but found the characterisation of Roper "less Dr. No and more Mr. Magoo".
 However, Brian Tallerico called it a "brilliant adaptation" on RogerEbert.com, with praise for the performances of Hiddleston and Laurie, and for Susanne Bier's direction: "Bier brings a cinematic language to The Night Manager, and a deeper understanding of character than we often get in projects that hinge on espionage.
 She understands that it's not about the twists and turns of the spy game but the impact it has on those who are playing it."

+Series 2

+Series 2 holds an 86% score on Rotten Tomatoes, with an average rating of 7.9/10 based on 50 reviews.
+The website's critics consensus reads: "Marking a belated but welcome return for Tom Hiddleston's tortured spy, The Night Managers second season is a glamorous and haunted continuation that only gets better as it goes."
+Metacritic gives the series a score of 75/100 based on 17 critics, indicating "generally favorable" reviews.

+Writing in The Guardian, Jack Seale gave the first episode four out of five, saying: "Although the drama still feels like cashmere and silk, the blade stashed in the folds isn’t so sharp [...]
+There is something fundamentally gauche, too, about the way season two methodically tries to rebuild the dynamic of the first run", but concludes: "None of this is to say The Night Manager is suddenly average: it still floats far above most of the competition.
+But it no longer feels pristine."

+The Independent gave the first two episodes four out of five with Nick Hilton remarking: "Gripping without being excessively silly, compelling without being indulgently cerebral, The Night Manager pulls off the, increasingly rare, trick of knowing its audience, understanding its success, and replicating the formula."